 Be aware of consumers’ rights and relevant legislation

-If advertisers offer a money-back guarantee, the Code requires marketers must promptly refund consumers who make valid claims (Rule 3.55).
+If advertisers offer a money-back guarantee, the Code requires marketers to promptly refund consumers who make valid claims (rule 3.55).

 Marketers are also advised to seek legal advice, as, in some circumstances legislation could apply.
 For example, we understand that the Supply of Extended Warranties on Domestic Electrical Goods Order 2005 may apply to warranties offered on domestic electrical appliances.
 Section 4 details the obligation on marketers to advertise the price of an extended warranty on domestic electrical appliances in certain circumstances.

-Do not confuse between "lowest price guarantee" and "lowest price guaranted"
+Do not confuse between "lowest price guarantee" and "lowest price guaranteed"

-Many marketers offer a “lowest price guarantee” whereby they offer to beat or match competitors’ prices.
-The principles are similar: the claim should not mislead, significant conditions should be clear from the outset and the full terms of the guarantee should be available before purchase.
-Marketers often confuse the claim “lowest price guaranteed” (where they do extensive monitoring and lower their prices in response to market movements) with the claim to offer a “lowest price guarantee” (where they will act if the consumer finds a price lower than theirs).
-See ‘‘Lowest price claims and promises’ for further advice on such claims.
+Many marketers offer a “lowest price guarantee” whereby they offer to beat (or sometimes match) competitors’ prices, in other words a ‘price promise’.
+Such a claim should not mislead, significant conditions should be clear from the outset and the full terms of the guarantee should be available before purchase.
+Marketers often confuse “lowest price guaranteed” (where an advertiser does extensive monitoring and lowers their prices in response to market movements) with the claim to offer a “lowest price guarantee” (whereby the advertiser promises to act if the consumer finds a price lower than theirs).
+Marketers must make clear which they are offering.

 Complaints about an ad for a delivery service which stated "The Cheapest Parcel Delivery in the UK", “Guaranteed lowest price to Europe” and “LOWEST PRICE GUARANTEE” were upheld.
-The ASA considered that that it was unclear from the ad whether Parcel2Go offered current cheaper prices than its competitors, offered current parity with them, or offered a guarantee to change a price to beat a cheaper competitor offer.
-In reality it offered a price match scheme, offering to match, rather than beat, competitor prices.
-Because it did not provide any evidence to show its prices were in line with the likely interpretation of the claims and because the combination of statements rendered the meaning of the claims ambiguous, the ASA considered that the ad was misleading (Parcel2go.com Ltd, 16 November 2016).
+The ASA considered it was unclear whether Parcel2Go offered cheaper prices than its competitors, parity with them, or a guarantee to change a price to beat a cheaper competitor offer.
+In reality it offered a price match scheme, whereby it would match, rather than beat, competitor prices.
+Because it did not provide any evidence to show its prices were in line with the likely interpretation of the claims, and because the combination of statements rendered the meaning of the claims ambiguous, the ASA considered that the ad was misleading (Parcel2go.com Ltd, 16 November 2016)

 Other typical pitfalls include the failure to include key information.
 In 2014, the ASA upheld a complaint against a “price beat offer” for a TV.
 Because the advertiser did not make sufficiently clear that to be eligible the alternative TV had to include a comparable 5 year warranty (included for free with the advertisers’ product) the ASA concluded that the ad was misleading (Richer Sounds plc, 30 April 2014 ).